Donald G. Jackson

 No. As I said, I am a Christian and I really don't like the subject matter of those films and I never want to associate with people who are not walking on the path to light.

-How Gunnar Hansen has been involved in this film ?
+How did Gunnar Hansen become involved with this film ?
 What are your relation with him nowadays ?

 Texas Chainsaw Massacre was inspirational.
 So, when it came time to shoot Demon Lover, I contacted Toby Hooper and he put me in touch with Gunnar and we got him in the movie.
 After we finished filming, Gunnar and I did not speak again until just a couple of years ago.